Nagarathar Kavadi

-Nagarathar Kavadi is a special pilgrimage of its type, where Nagarathar people will hold kavadi on their shoulders and walk to see darshan of Lord Murugan in Pazhani.
-People across 76 towns in the Chettinad area (Sivaganga/Pudukottai district) will participate on the occasion of Thaipoosam.
-There are two different groups of Nagarathar kavadi that would travel towards Pazhani and be joined a few kilometres before Pazhani.
-They are named Melavattagai Kavadi and Keelvattagai Kavadi.
+Nagarathar Palani Kavadi is a special pilgrimage of its type, where Nagarathar people of the 76 towns take kavadi to Dhandayuthapani Swamy Temple, Pazhani.

 Starting place

 People from across Chettinad towns in Sivaganga and Pudukottai district start from their respective towns and reach Kundrakudi on the 8th day night before Thaipoosam.
 Once the kavadi from across the towns are gathered in Kundrakudi, next morning all the kavadi will start with Vel leading all the kavadis and pachai kavadi at the end.

 Basic rules

 In early days the information is unclear.
 Based on the written pattayam, a person should bathe before lifting and placing the kavadi on his shoulder.
 Once he started walking with kavadi on his shoulder he should not drink water or urinate.
 If he needs to do that, he needs to bathe again before having the kavadi placed on his shoulder.
 The person carrying the kavadi should wear a white dhoti, and he should stay in the same dhoti until the kavadi is offered to Lord Murugan in Pazhani.